 Findings by the state-owned arms manufacturer point to the use of a 9M38-series missile – a claim not disputed by the Dutch-led probe – rather than the newer 9M38M1 model currently in use by the Russian armed forces.

 Yermolov claimed that Russia “does not possess” the 9M38 missile, which was phased out of use in 1999.
 Ukraine, he said, does possess such a missile.

 In September 2018, the Russian Defense Ministry declassified a set of Soviet-era documents that, it claims, traces the serial number of the missile fired at MH17 to the 223rd Anti-Aircraft Missile Regiment of the Ukrainian armed forces, which is stationed near the western city of Lviv.

 “Primary radar data, submitted by Russia to the Netherlands in October 2016, disproved the possibility of a missile launch from the spot on which the JIT was insisting,” Yermolov told Asia Times.
 Independent investigators, however, have raised flags over the 2016 radar data, not because of what it showed but rather what it did.

-When Russia’s Defense Ministry held its first press conference on the downing of MH17 four days after the tragedy occurred, then Lieutenant General Andrei Kartopolov said Russian radar systems had detected a Ukrainian Sukhoi Su-25 fighter jet equipped with air-to-air R-60 missiles was gaining altitude within a three-mile firing range of the Malaysian commercial aircraft.
+When Russia’s Defense Ministry held its first press conference on the downing of MH17 four days after the tragedy occurred, then Lieutenant General Andrei Kartopolov said Russian radar systems had detected a Ukrainian Sukhoi Su-25 fighter jet equipped with air-to-air R-60 missiles that was gaining altitude within a three-mile firing range of the Malaysian commercial aircraft.